Professor in Biological Oceanography and Leader of University of Copenhagen’s Sustainability Science Centre

 Collaboration among governments, humanitarian organizations, businesses, and other actors is necessary to achieve this goal.
 I am therefore happy to see that Water Air and Food Awards (WAFA) is working to further corporate social responsibility, particularly in collaboration with business and humanitarian organizations.

 Parliament candidate for the Liberal Party

 Water Air and Food Awards (WAFA) is an exciting Danish initiative and a global project: a dynamic collaboration among NGOs, science, the arts, and the business community.
 It is particularly noteworthy for its focus on the world’s neediest people.

 Such initiatives constitute an essential supplement to Danish development aid.
 As Danish Minister of Development, I greatly appreciate their innovative and creative approach to reaching different target groups from those commonly involved in development politics.

-For all of these reasons I wish you every success with the project.
-I hope that it will contribute to even more awareness that it is in everyone’s best interest to fight poverty in the developing countries, and that initiatives such as yours can make a difference.
+For all of these reasons, I wish you every success with the project.
+I hope that it will contribute to even more aware that it is in everyone’s best interest to fight poverty in the developing countries, and that initiatives such as yours can make a difference.

 World Green Design Organization

 – Accelerate the development of the concept “Green Design” on a global scale,

 – Contribute to a major shift in production, distribution, and consumption,

 – Improve energy efficiency and reduce carbon emissions,